- About Indiana Dunes Tourism

 We have made some important strides in product development within our destination.
 Here are just a few of our projects:

-The Beyond the Beach Discovery Trail: This is a project that links 60 natural, cultural and historical sites together in a trail.
+The Beaches and Beyond Outdoor Adventures Guide: This is a project that links 60 natural, cultural and historical sites together in a trail.
 This trail threads all of our communities together and extends the stay of our visitors.

 The Dunes-Kankakee Trail: This is a multi-purpose trail that will link the Indiana Dunes in the northern part of the county to the Kankakee River in the southern part of our county.
 This is another project that joins all of our communities together and allows us to work in partnership with many of our community leaders.

 Why does Indiana Dunes Tourism put so much emphasis on marketing and promoting the Indiana Dunes?